fizcris/CarND-Advanced-Lane-Lines/README.md

 * Apply HSL yellow and white mask
 * Convert to grayscale
 * Smooth with gauss filtering
-* Apply sobel based edge detection
+* Apply Sobel based edge detection
 * Apply Region of Interest mask
 * Warp the image to obtain a "birds-eye" perspective
 * Find lane x points using histogram peaks
     * Update Line instances with X points (outliers deletion + moving average)
-* Check for missdetections
+* Check for miss detections
     * Missdetections --> Apply sliding window search
     * NO Missdetections --> Apply polynomial search
-    * Update Line isntances wwith polynoms (outliers deletion + moving average)
+    * Update Line instances with polynomials (outliers deletion + moving average)
 * Sanity Check:
-    * Line dection from polynoms
+    * Line detection from polynomials
     * Separation between lanes
-    * Reset Line parameters on multiple missdetections
+    * Reset Line parameters on multiple miss detections
 * Create image with lines to overdraw
 * Unwarp lines from "birds-eye" to original perspective
 * Warp the detected lane boundaries back onto the original image.
-* Compute and anotate Redious of curvature
+* Compute and annotate Radius of curvature
-* Compute and anotate vehicle position on lane
+* Compute and annotate vehicle position on lane
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-In an attempt to create a better output multiple checks were included, here below is an example when multiple missdetections (causing by the lane not having the right width or the polynomschanging too much or even when is not possible to find line pixels due to excesive image filtering).
+In an attempt to create a better output multiple checks were included, here below is an example when multiple miss detections (causing by the lane not having the right width or the polynomial is changing too much or even when is not possible to find line pixels due to excessive image filtering).

-It can be seen on the video when the pipeline switches between poly fit and the sliding window method, the pixel highlight was left on purpose to appreciate this phenomenom.
+It can be seen on the video when the pipeline switches between poly fit and the sliding window method, the pixel highlight was left on purpose to appreciate this phenomenon.

 ```
 def sanityCheck(self,limit):